dillonstreator/txob/README.md

 - `backoff_until` Date nullable
 - `processed_at` Date nullable

-`txob` exposes an optionally configurable interface into event processing with control over maximum allowed errors, backoff calculation on error, event update retrying, and logging.
+`txob` exposes an optionally configurable interface into event processing with control over maximum allowed errors, backoff calculation on error, event update retrying, logging, and transactional event creation when processing fails.

+### Event Processing Failed Hook

+When an event fails to process (maximum errors reached, unprocessable error, or missing handler), you can optionally provide an `onEventProcessingFailed` hook that will be called transactionally.
+This allows you to persist a failure event within the same transaction, ensuring data consistency.
+The hook receives:

+- `failedEvent`: The event that failed processing
+- `reason`: An object indicating why processing failed:
+  - `{ type: "max_errors_reached" }` - Event exceeded maximum retry attempts
+  - `{ type: "unprocessable_error", handlerName: string, error: Error }` - Handler threw `ErrorUnprocessableEventHandler`
+  - `{ type: "missing_handler_map" }` - No handler map exists for the event type
+- `txClient`: The transactional client for creating events within the same transaction
+- `signal`: Optional AbortSignal for graceful shutdown handling

 As per the 'transactional outbox specification', you should ensure your events are transactionally persisted alongside their related data mutations.